 5. Greenhouse Gas Emissions and Climate Change

-On the positive side, traditional shade systems and agroforestry can store significant carbon in trees and soils, partially offsetting emissions.
-Compostable packaging and reduced waste lower end-of-life impacts.
-Roast-to-order models, like Kochere’s, help minimize unsold inventory, excessive warehouse time, and unnecessary shipments.
+Traditional shade systems and agroforestry can store significant carbon in trees and soils, partially offsetting emissions.
+Compostable packaging and reduced waste lower end-of-life impacts, and roast-to-order models help minimize unsold inventory, excessive warehouse time, and unnecessary shipments.

 Key Drivers of Coffee's Environmental Footprint